ekiraya/osTickets-Installation/README.md

 <h2>List of Prerequisites</h2>

-- Have a vm or physical computer where you want to install ostickets
+- To have a vm or physical computer where you want to install ostickets

 <h2>High-Level Deployment and Configuration Steps</h2>